isxuowo/mcwiki/API.md

 1. mech_meter_readout: triggers when player right clicks a multimeter.
 By default, prints out how much power the device is currently storing.
 Can be used to print out additional information.
 2. mech_meter_idlock: triggers when player shift+right clicks with a multimeter.
 By default, locks given machine to provided network id.
 Really shouldn’t be altered, but can be if necessary.
 * World gen event hooks are currently not implemented, but are planned.

+# Tips
+***
+* While your free to create any content in an add on if you want, it’s generally better to avoid overlapping content for performance reasons.
+Check out the Todo page for a list of planned features.